ageneric/pygame-engine-indev/Assets/docs.md

 The width and height, if omitted, fit the text's size.
 If either is omitted, the text sprite is cached.
 Set middle = True to centre text.

 ## Groups
 Groups contain multiple sprites (SpriteNodes) and have a range of uses.
-Sprites can be in more than one group.
+By default, sprites are always in group 0 (the draw group) and can be added to any number of additional groups.

 A scene has a list of groups.
 This is displayed in the Inspector tab when nothing is selected as the scene groups table.
 To get this list, use:
 `self.groups`
 (where self is a Scene)

-Group 0 is the 'draw group', used for drawing all sprites.
-Sprites are automatically part of the 'draw group'.
-To get this group, use either one of:
+Group 0 is the draw group, used for drawing all sprites.
+To get this group, use either:
 `self.draw_group`
 `self.groups[0]`
 (where self is a Scene)

-You can create Group 1 and onwards to be used for collision checking (for example):
+You can create group 1 and onwards to be used for collision checking (for example):
 `self.groups.append(pygame.sprite.Group())`
 (where self is a Scene)
 (within the constructor of a Scene subclass)

+Add a sprite to a group by editing its Group IDs in the Inspector.

 Collision checking can be done between sprites and groups (for example):
 `pygame.sprite.spritecollideany(self, self.scene().groups[1])`
 (where self is a SpriteNode)
-(returns a single sprite from group 1 that collides with this sprite)
+This returns a single sprite from group 1 that collides with this sprite.

 You can check if a sprite is part of a group (for example):
 `self.scene().groups[1].has(self)`